In this post, we reveal everything you need to know about alkaline water, including its benefits and how to make it at home. Let's dive in!

 The Best Ways to Make Homemade Alkaline Water

 We believe one of the best ways to make your own alkaline water is to purchase a 100% pure high-grade, food-safe copper water bottle.
 Making your own alkaline water with a copper bottle is inexpensive, safe and great for the environment.
-Making alkaline water with a copper bottle is as simple as pouring water into the bottle and waiting 6-8 hours.
 With this method of making alkaline water, pour room temperature or slightly warm (but not hot) water into your bottle at night before you go to bed.
 The temperature of the water will affect the alkalizing process; room temperature or warm water speeds this process up.
 Fortunately, the type of water you use is up to you.
 You can use tap water, filtered water or bottled water to make alkaline water with a copper bottle.
 When you wake up in the morning, drink your copper alkaline water first thing for a healthy and refreshing start to your day.
 A second glass of alkaline copper water can be consumed before bed, so make sure to start the alkalizing process at the appropriate time.
 If you find that your copper water is ready to be consumed but you are not thirsty, you can pour the copper charged water into a glass to consume it later.

 When not using your copper bottle, you will find it easy to clean and store in your cabinet.
 In fact, copper water bottles require less cleaning than other water bottles due to their self-sterilizing and anti-microbial properties!